 This was one of the first places I found and loved in Frankfurt, not least for its friendly service.
 I used to come here every two or three weeks for brunch.
 I’d start with a coffee while David got his haircut at one of the many Turkish barber shops on this street and then, when he arrived, I’d usually order one of their pastrami sandwiches - I like the Rueben, a large is big enough to share if you’re so inclined.
 If you’re veggie they do a great mushroom sandwich.
 The fries are good as are their salads.
 Mid-week they have a good value lunch menu; this is also a bar and is a buzzing place in the evening.

-I think this is, hands down, the best pizza place in Frankfurt.
+For a long time this was, hands down, the best pizza place in Frankfurt.
 Their wood-fired oven is bright yellow with a smiley face but they take their Neapolitan-style pizza very seriously.
 The dough has good flavour, their ingredients are organic and carefully sourced, their topping choices good and the chilli sauces they have on the tables pack a punch.

 If you want to experience a hint of glamour in Bahnhofsviertel, this is the (stylish) spot for you.
 The cocktails are great and the food refined.
 Many of the dishes are modern takes on German classics (including the Frankfurt speciality grüne soße) but the menu also shows the restaurant’s connection with local café Maxie Eisen, which is known for its fabulous pastrami (both places are co-owned by Berlin club promoter Oskar Melzer).
 This all comes at a price though, so perhaps save it for a date night, celebration or when someone else is paying!